Windows 12: Everything You Need to Know

 What fuelled Windows 12 speculation?

 For context, the speculation regarding Windows 12 first emerged from Intel and Qualcomm, both of whom anticipated a "Windows refresh" sometime in 2024.
-However, this was probably about the Copilot+ edition of Windows 11, which was not an entirely different version.
+However, this was probably about the Copilot+ edition of Windows 11, which was not a completely different version.

 The market dynamics also indicate the delay of a launch.
-Windows 11 now has 34% of the global market share, still well below Windows 10's 63%.
+Windows 11 now holds 34% of the global market share, still significantly below Windows 10's 63%.
 Releasing another version of Windows too soon would only add to end users' confusion.

 Windows 12 Key Features